fandasy/ASCIIimage/core/README.md

 - Configurable pixel-to-character ratio
 - Customizable character sets
-- Set the color scheme for symbols and background
+- Set the color scheme for symbols and background, or keep the original colors
 - Context-aware processing

 ## Usage